Breastfeeding Without Tears: A Nurse-Guided, Stress-Free Guide for New Moms

 • Set up a “rest station” near your nursing chair: water, snacks, burp cloths, and your phone.

-• Use gentle support products like a hands-free breast pump (Momcozy M5 or Willow Go) so you can rest your arms while expressing milk.
+• Use gentle support products like a hands-free breast pump so you can rest your arms while expressing milk.

 • Use a sound machine or soothing diffuser to create a calm environment for both you and baby.

-Affiliate Tip: The Momcozy M5 Hands-Free Pump lets you rest upright or reclined while pumping, reducing strain on your wrists and shoulders — a small win that makes a big difference in recovery.
+Tip: A pump that lets you rest upright or reclined while pumping, reducing strain on your wrists and shoulders — a small win that makes a big difference in recovery.

 Section 4: Rest vs. Sleep — Both Matter